 Why Choose Us for Dropped Hard Drive Recovery?

 If you face hard drive failure due to the dropping scenario, PITS Global Data Recovery Services will recover your data.
 Our qualified team has years of experience in the recovery field, and we are proud to support a 99% success rate for data recovery.

 Clients are our main priority; therefore, we do everything to meet their needs, budgets, and deadlines.
 With the support of our team, we give the fastest turnaround for damaged hard drives.

 PITS Global Data Recovery Services has highly-qualified specialists who can recover your data regardless of the reason for data loss.
 Our data repair experts work in the Class 10 ISO Certified Cleanroom.
 A failed hard drive can be severely damaged when working in an untreated atmosphere, so we work only in specialized facilities.

 Our experts recommend not trying to repair the dropped hard drive yourself to prevent damaging your device or losing your important data permanently.
 Instead, get in touch with PITS Global Data Recovery Services.
-Power down the device and call us at (888) 611 0737.
+Power down the device and call our customer service line.
 You can also request our evaluation by filling out the request help form below.

 The first thing you should do is stop using the hard drive immediately.
 Continuing to use a damaged hard drive can cause further damage and make data recovery more difficult.
 Next, you can try connecting the hard drive to another computer or using a different cable to see if it’s a connection issue.
 If that doesn’t work, you may need to take it to a professional data recovery service.

 It is not recommended to try to fix a dropped hard drive yourself, especially if you are not experienced in data recovery.
 Attempting to repair a damaged hard drive can cause further damage and potentially make data recovery impossible.
 It’s best to take it to a professional data recovery service.